Bloomberg out, Biden resurgent after Super Tuesday victories

-WASHINGTON (AP) — New York billionaire Mike Bloomberg suspended his presidential campaign Wednesday and Massachusetts Sen. Elizabeth Warren was reassessing her candidacy, as the winnowing process in the Democrats’ 2020 nomination fight lurched forward following a consequential Super Tuesday.
+WASHINGTON (AP) — New York billionaire Mike Bloomberg suspended his presidential campaign and Massachusetts Sen. Elizabeth Warren was reassessing her candidacy Wednesday as the winnowing process in the Democrats’ 2020 nomination fight lurched forward after a consequential Super Tuesday.

-Bloomberg quit the race just 101 days after he got in despite pouring more than $500 million of his personal fortune into his campaign.
-The massive investment netted him a single win in American Samoa.
+Bloomberg quit the race just over 100 days after he got in despite pouring more than $500 million of his personal fortune into his campaign.
+The massive investment netted him a win in American Samoa.

-Bloomberg became the third failed Democratic presidential contender in three days to endorse Joe Biden.
+Bloomberg joined Amy Klobuchar, Pete Buttigieg and Beto O’Rourke as former Democratic presidential contenders to endorse Joe Biden.

+The development came just hours after a resurgent Biden scored Super Tuesday victories from Texas to Massachusetts, revitalizing a presidential bid that was teetering on the edge of disaster just days earlier.
+Biden and Bloomberg spoke Wednesday morning, according to two people familiar with the situation who were not authorized to disclose private conversations.

 Warren, Sanders’ progressive ally, was huddling with advisers on Wednesday to determine if there was a reason to stay in the race after her Super Tuesday wipe-out.
 She didn’t win a single state and finished in third place, after Biden and Sanders, in her own home state of Massachusetts.

-Biden and Sanders, lifelong politicians with starkly different visions for America’s future, were battling for delegates as 14 states and one U.S. territory held a series of high-stakes elections that marked the most significant day of voting in the party’s 2020 presidential nomination fight.
+Biden and Sanders, lifelong politicians with starkly different visions for America’s future, were locked in a delegate fight a day after 14 states and one U.S. territory held a series of high-stakes elections that marked the most significant day of voting in the party’s presidential primary.

 “People are talking about a revolution.
 We started a movement,” Biden said in Los Angeles, knocking one of Sanders’ signature lines.